 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
-As with all succulents, it's essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
+Aloes are very forgiving plants, and a well-grown plant can be quite beautiful.
+As with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
 Water generously in the summer and nearly cease watering in the winter.
 Do not let water stand in the rosettes.
 Feed with a cactus fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant

 - Back to genus Aloe